Van Wagner & Wood Home Page

 Any person who has been ordered by a court not to possess a firearm is a prohibited person.

-A person who has not been convicted of a felony, but has been convicted of a crime that prohibits him or her from possessing a firearm, such as a domestic disorderly conduct offense or criminal harassment.
-As well, a judge can at his or her discretion include a provision in any injunction that prohibits a person from possessing a firearm if the evidence suggests that the person may cause harm to another person or property.
-Temporary restraining orders can (and usually do in domestic violence cases) include provisions prohibiting the restrained person from possessing a firearm.
+A person who has not been convicted of a felony, but has been convicted of a crime that prohibits him or her from possessing a firearm, such as a domestic disorderly conduct offense or criminal harassment is a prohibited person.
+A Judge can, at his or her discretion, include a provision in any court order prohibiting possession a firearm if the evidence suggests that the person may cause harm to another person or property.
+Temporary restraining orders in domestic violence cases) can (and usually do) include provisions prohibiting the restrained person from possessing a firearm.

 Felony Conviction